Butternut Squash Baby Food

-Tip on Spices: I always added in spices to my baby food purees, but you can add or leave out spices in all of your baby food.
+Tip on Spices: I always add spices or herbs to my baby food purees, but you can choose to leave them out in all of your baby food.
 You do you!
-Either way, this puree will taste amazing.
+Either way, this puree will surely taste amazing.

-You can store in an airtight container in the fridge for 3-4 days.
+You can store this puree in an airtight container in the fridge for up to 4 days.

 This puree can be frozen for up to 4 months.

-- Place the lid on the storage container or cover with a piece of saran wrap and label with date and recipe name.
+- Place the lid on the storage container or cover with a piece of saran wrap, and label with the date and recipe name.

-- Place the tray into the freezer and let freeze completely — preferably overnight.
+- Place the tray into the freezer and let it freeze completely — preferably overnight.

-- Pop-out the baby food cubes and place in a zip-lock baggie or stasher bag – don’t forget to re-label the baggie or stager bag for future reference.
+- Pop-out the baby food cubes and place them in a ziplock baggie or stasher bag.
+Don’t forget to relabel the baggie or stager bag for future reference.

 - Quinoa Baby Cereal